 Average starting salary and career progression

-In 2017, 100% of undergraduates in the school who were available for employment had secured work or further study within six months of graduation.
+100% of undergraduates in the School of Medicine secured work or further study within six months of graduation.
 The average starting salary was £30,000.*

 Careers support and advice